RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

    ls -1

-2. Create NLU examples
+2. Create NLU Examples
 ^^^^^^^^^^^^^^^^^^^^^^

 The first piece of a Rasa assistant is an NLU model.
-NLU stands for Natural Language Understanding and means turning user messages into structured data.
+NLU stands for Natural Language Understanding, which means turning user messages into structured data.
 To do this with Rasa, you provide training examples that show how Rasa should understand user messages, and then train a model by showing it those examples.